Sweating your horse’s legs

 - The leg must be clean and dry!
 This is critical, especially if your sweat contains any amount of DMSO.
 DMSO is wonderfully horrible and must be used with extreme caution.
 Read more about DMSO here!
 If you are icing and sweating a leg, the ice is typically done first, then the leg needs to dry, and then you can use a sweat.

 - Check for the smallest of scrapes and irritations.
-Sweats can be irritating, especially so if there’s a wound on your horse’s skin.
-If your horse has a furry leg, it’s a good idea to clip it so you can examine the leg better and also give the sweat a better chance to work effectively.
+Sweats can irritate, especially if there’s a wound on your horse’s skin.
+If your horse has a furry leg, it’s a good idea to clip it so you can examine the leg better and give the sweat a better chance to work effectively.

 - Use gloves when applying a sweat.
 Most concoctions will stain!
-And speaking of concoctions, it’s always best to have your veterinarian provide you with a sweat that he has mixed, or given you the name of to pick up at the tack shop.
-Nitrofurazone is a common horse leg sweat, and its yellow color will stain your hands and your horse.
+And speaking of concoctions, it’s always best to have your veterinarian provide you with a sweat that they have mixed, or give you the name to pick up at the tack shop.

-- You will paint the sweat solution onto your horse’s leg, a thin layer will be fine.
-If you goop it on, it will escape out of your wrap!
+- Paint the sweat solution onto your horse’s leg, a thin layer will be fine.
+If you goop it on, it will escape from your wrap in the following steps!
 You will typically only want to use the sweat on the lower leg, under wraps.